rycheung10/ImageProcessingProgram/USEME.md

 ### How to use the program:

 There are two ways to run the program:

-- one with a GUI (Recommended)
+- one with a GUI
 - one without a GUI

 #### Program with GUI

-To run the program with a GUI, run the program from the file "ImageProcessingWGUI"
+To run the program with a GUI, run the program from the file "ImageProcessing" You do not need to input any command line arguments

 1. Start by loading an image by clicking "load" and selecting a valid image (jpeg, png, etc.)
 2. Click other buttons to change and modify the image
 3. Click the save button to save the image to a local location

 #### Program without GUI

-To run the program without a GUI, run the program from the file "ImageProcessing"
+To run the program without a GUI, you can either run the program with commands in a text file or by using System.in.
+To do the former, command line arguments in the following format should be used: -file path-of-script-file
+To do the latter, enter the command line argument: -text Run the program from the file "ImageProcessing"

+Using -file will automatically quit the program after the file is read Using -text will give the user the following experience:
 When the program starts, the terminal will prompt, "What would you like to do?"
 The user must use the load command first before attempting to use any image-editing command, otherwise, the image-editing commands will do nothing. - Ex: "load res/techsupport.ppm tech".